opencinemac/vtc-py/README.md

 room.
 It is designed to support both quick, one-off scripts and higher level production code.

-vtc aims to capture all the ways in which timecode is used throughout the industry, so users can spend more time on their workflow logc, and less time handling the corner-cases of parsing and calculating timecode.
+vtc aims to capture all the ways in which timecode is used throughout the industry so users can spend more time on their workflow logic, and less time handling the corner-cases of parsing and calculating timecode.

 Features